jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 "Major" intervals are the intervals that comprise the "major scale" (described later).

-"Minor" intervals are one fret below (or one "semitone" below) the major ones.
+"Minor" intervals are one fret behind (or one "semitone" below) the major ones.

 #### Semitones, tones, and frets